intel-analytics/BigDL-2.x/pyzoo/zoo/chronos/examples/lstm/README.md

 ```

 ## Prepare data
-The data set used in this example is a personal household electricity consumption data set, and in order to save the running time of the example, only the first 2000 pieces of data are used.
-For more details, please refer to [here](https://archive.ics.uci.edu/ml/datasets/Individual+household+electric+power+consumption)
+We are using the nyc taxi provided by NAB, from 2014-07-01 to 2015-01-31 taxi fare information For more details, please refer to [here](https://raw.githubusercontent.com/numenta/NAB/v1.0/data/realKnownCause/nyc_taxi.csv)

 ## Run on local after pip install